azrulhasni/Ebanking-JHipster-Keycloak-Nginx-K8/README.md

 -   We will now start installing Keycloak by first installing Helm.
 Helm is a package manager for Kubernetes, the way Maven is for Java and NPM is for Javascript.
-Follow the instruction here [<https://helm.sh/docs/intro/install/>] to install Helm.
+Follow the instructions here [<https://helm.sh/docs/intro/install/>] to install Helm.
 On a Mac, we can use brew: